danjacobellis/EE445S-lab/docs/lab1.md

 2. Connect the blue input jack on the board to the signal generator set to a 1kHz sine wave.

-3. Connect the green output jack on the board to the oscilliscope.
+3. Connect the green output jack on the board to the oscilloscope.

-4. Configure the oscilliscope and verify the that the signal appears as expected.
+4. Configure the oscilloscope and verify the that the signal appears as expected.

 5. Locate the `process_left_channel` function in `lab.c`.
 Change the behavior from a talkthrough (output=input) to a squaring function (output = input * input.)
-Rerun the program and observe the result on the oscilliscope.
+Rerun the program and observe the result on the oscilloscope.

 ## Lab Report Contents